Residence permits for EU/EEA nationals

 EU/EFTA nationals shouldn’t struggle to obtain a residence permit for Switzerland.
-They simply need to find out about the various permit categories available, choose the one that suits their situation, and apply accordingly.
+They will receive a combined work and residence permit, and will need only their passport and employment contract to apply.
+The various permits available to EU/EAA nationals are the L, B and G permits.
+They will need to choose the one that suits their situation and apply accordingly.

-Expats who are not from an EU/EFTA member-state might find it difficult to obtain a residence permit for Switzerland.
-The Swiss government has imposed strict employment quotas to ensure that local Swiss workers, followed by EU nationals, are given priority when it comes to jobs.
+Expats who are not from an EU/EEA member state may find it difficult to obtain a residence permit for Switzerland.
+The Swiss government has strict employment quotas to ensure that local Swiss workers, followed by EU nationals, are given priority when it comes to jobs.

-In practice, permits are mostly granted to wealthy and highly skilled expats with the right qualifications.
-Once a canton’s quota has been met for any given year, even the most qualified expats will need to wait till the following year to get their permit.
+Permits are mostly granted to highly-skilled and well-qualified expats.
+Once a canton’s quota has been met for any given year, applicants will need to wait until the following year to get their permit.

-Most residence permits for Switzerland are linked to an employment contract, while most jobs require a residence permit.
-There is no easy way to sidestep this dilemma, but finding a company willing to act as a sponsor isn’t impossible for those who are highly skilled in certain fields.
-That said, companies have to prove that the position couldn’t be filled by a Swiss, EU or EFTA citizen if they want to employ someone from elsewhere.
+Most residence permits for Switzerland are linked to an employment contract, but many jobs require a residence permit.
+There is no easy way to sidestep this dilemma but finding a company willing to act as a sponsor isn’t impossible for those who are highly skilled in certain fields.
+That said, companies have to prove that the position can’t be filled by a Swiss, EU or EEA citizen if they want to employ someone from elsewhere.

-After an expat secures a job, their employer applies for a Residence Permit Assurance (Zusicherung der Aufenthaltsbewilligung/Assurance d'Autorisation de Séjour) with the local authorities.
+After an expat secures a job, their employer will apply for a Residence Permit Assurance (Zusicherung der Aufenthaltsbewilligung/Assurance d'Autorisation de Séjour) with the local authorities.
 Once granted, the document is sent to the applicant, and should be presented with their passport upon entry.

-After arriving, expats should apply for their residence permit at their local migration office.
-The process differs between cantons, so they should check the requirements beforehand.
+After arriving, expats will have 14 days to register at their local Residents Registration Office.
+They will also have to apply for their residence permit at their canton’s migration office.
+The process differs between cantons, so expats should check the requirements beforehand.